-In Cisco Internet Streamer CDS Release 2.4 software and later releases, an HTTP CLI client is supported.
-This capability allows you to test connectivity and debug caching issues.
-The test-url command in Cisco Internet Streamer CDS Release 2.4 software and later releases allows the users to test whether a URL is accessible over the FTP, HTTP, and HTTPS protocols.
+The HTTP CLI client allows you to test connectivity and debug caching issues.
+The test-url command allows you to test whether a URL is accessible over the FTP, HTTP, and HTTPS protocols.
 When you test the connectivity using the test-url command, the SE sends a request using the protocol that you have specified to the server and fetches the requested contents.
 The actual content is dumped into the path /dev/null, and the server response with the header information is displayed to the user.